 Previous sports college funding secured our excellent facilities with access to an amazing sports centre and our own multi purpose performance enhancement centre (PEC).

-To complement our core PE programme, we currently deliver GCSE PE at Year 11 and also now BTEC Sport for both Year 10 and Year 11.
+To complement our core PE programme we offer BTEC Sport for both Year 10 and Year 11.

-In Key Stage 3 PE lessons students develop their physical fitness, skills and techniques in a number of activities.
-Students experience both traditional sports like football, rugby, hockey and netball but also sports such as ultimate Frisbee.
-Students will improve important qualities such as decision making, tactical awareness and being able to evaluate their own and others performances.
-Students are assessed on their physical, social and analytical skills across Key Stage 3.
+In Key Stage 3 PE lessons, students develop their physical fitness, skills and techniques in a number of activities.
+Students experience traditional invasion sports like Football, Rugby, Hockey and Netball as well as individual challenges like Swimming, Athletics, Tennis & Badminton.
+Students will acquire a toolkit of skills which can be selected to improve performance and overcome opposition, as well as evaluating themselves and others.
+Students are assessed on their physical, social and analytical skills across KS3.

-In Year 10 and 11 students follow a more personalised programme with pathways suited to the competiveness of the individual and group they are in.
-Alternative sports such as Kinball and access to the fitness suite are introduced to broaden students’ experience.
+In Year 10 and 11 students follow a more personalised programme with pathways suited to the competiveness of the individual and the group they are in.
+Alternative sports such as Kinball and Handball are introduced, as well as greater opportunities to access the fitness suite are offered to broaden students’ experience.

 During core PE lessons students build upon their toolkit of knowledge, skills and understanding developed at Key Stage 3 and apply them to more demanding situations.
 At Year 11 students earn the right to have the option to select activities that are of most interest to them to further personalise their learning and get the most out of the lessons.

 Unit 1: Fitness for Sport and Exercise (Externally assessed by an online exam)